heineman/LearningAlgorithms/README.md

 The test cases execute within 15 minutes or so.
 The book takes up to six hours to fully run, since it generates all tables and data for figures in the book.
+If you want to complete all timing results, then add those as well:

+	coverage run -a ch01/timing.py
+	coverage run -a ch02/timing.py
+	coverage run -a ch03/timing.py
+	coverage run -a ch04/timing.py
+	coverage run -a ch05/timing.py
+	coverage run -a ch06/timing.py
+	coverage run -a ch07/timing.py